-There has always been a vast amount of information available concerning how to become a great leader or what makes a great leader.
+There has always been a vast amount of information available concerning how to become a great leader or what makes one.
 Perhaps it’s just important to recognize what constitutes a bad leader.
-Bad leaders are usually identified only after they’ve already done their damage.
-Just because a person has a leadership role in the company does not mean this person is a good leader.
-Many companies can’t seem to see the difference between a good leader and a bad leader.
+These people are usually identified only after they’ve already done the damage.
+Just because a person has a leadership role in the company does not mean this person is good at leading people.
+Many companies can’t seem to see the difference between a good leader and an ineffective leader.

-There are also several other important traits that should be taken into consideration before appointing a leader.
+There are also several other important traits that should be taken into consideration before appointing someone into a leadership role.
 This is an important choice for the company, and these are some of the things to look for – before making that decision.

-Ineffective leaders turn to using fear and threats to get his subordinates to keep them in line.
-These leaders use fear of losing one’s job if they don’t produce more, and this will only suppress the ingenuity and originality of the employees.
+Ineffective leaders turn to use fear and threats to get his subordinates to keep them in line.
+These people use fear of losing one’s job if they don’t produce more, and this will only suppress the ingenuity and originality of the employees.
 They may even use threats and afford punishment if the job isn’t done well.
-However, if the leader uses threats and doesn’t go through with any punishment, the employees see the leader as weak, and he loses control over them.
-All of these tactics are ineffective as the employee doesn’t receive and positive feedback and only build resentment towards the leader.
+However, if the leader uses threats and doesn’t go through with any punishment, the employees see them as weak, and he/she loses control over them.
+All of these tactics are ineffective as the employee doesn’t receive any positive feedback and only builds resentment towards the leader.

 Does power really corrupt a leader?
-In the case of a bad leader, the answer is yes.
+The answer is yes,, when they are ineffective.
 The bad leader has an inflated ego and becomes “drunk” with the powers of being a leader.
 He becomes arrogant and thinking he knows it all; he can’t learn and grow within the company.
 As the power rushes to his head, he only does things for his own interests.
 And if a leader isn’t always learning, he is of no use to the company in this role.
 This leader will never develop the allegiance, trust, and support of the people he is supposed to be leading.
 If the employees don’t have confidence in the leader, it will never work out with this person being in this role.

 This can be viewed in several different ways.
 Sometimes a leader feels that a good job cannot be done correctly by anyone but himself.
 So, he proceeds to do everyone’s’ job, and his performance will undoubtedly fail.
 Or, he sits back and oversees the employees by watching everything they do.
 It causes them to stress out, and they can’t do their jobs properly which results in the same thing – lack of performance.
 Remember, it can be a big risk choosing a leader that doesn’t already have a good performance record.